mcantelon/node-elflord/README.md

     888    .o  888   888     888  888   888  888     888   888
     `Y8bod8P' o888o o888o   o888o `Y8bod8P' d888b    `Y8bod88P"

-CURRENTLY IN DEVELOPMENT SO DON'T EXPECT A LOT.

 _"The Elflord knows what is undone."_

 Elflord is a standalone or client/server command-line to-do manager.